zhangbsn-gt/developer.gov.sg/collections/_technologies/platform/virtual-intelligent-chat-assistant.md

 -	To access COVID-19 Info Bot, click [here](https://www.gov.sg/infobot){:target="\_blank"} (thereafter, click on the icon on the bottom right to engage the chatbot).
 -	To access COVID-19 Chat for Biz, click [here](https://www.mti.gov.sg/Chatbot/chat){:target="\_blank"}.<br>

-Projected steps for agencies to onboard VICA:
+Steps for agencies to onboard VICA:

 1. Project Commissioning Memorandum to be signed between both parties
 2. Going through user story to understand agency’s requirements and whether VICA can fulfil the agency’s needs